-The UK government is signalling a budget gap of around £20–30 billion (or more) due to weaker growth, overspending and revenue shortfalls.
+The UK government is signalling a budget gap of roughly £20–30 billion, driven by weaker growth, overspending and revenue shortfalls

-Fiscal sustainability means this gap cannot simply be ignored: trade-offs must be made among tax rises, cuts, borrowing or growth-enhancing investment.
+Fiscal sustainability means this gap cannot be ignored.
+Choices must be made between taxes, spending, borrowing, or growth

 Why do public finances matter?